Highest Run Chases in IPL History Complete List (Updated 2026) Ft. Punjab Kings

 The highest run chases in IPL history now belongs to Punjab Kings.
 On April 25, 2026, PBKS chased down 265 against Delhi Capitals at the Arun Jaitley Stadium in Delhi, surpassing their own record of 262 set against Kolkata Knight Riders in 2024.
 Prabhsimran Singh’s blistering 76 off 26 balls and Shreyas Iyer’s unbeaten 71 off 36 powered PBKS to 265/4 in just 18.5 overs, completing the highest successful run chase in IPL and T20 cricket history.

 Punjab Kings are now the only franchise to have chased down 260-plus twice in IPL history.
-Four of the top five highest successful run chases in the IPL have come since 2024, driven by the impact-player rule, flatter pitches, evolved batting techniques, and a wholesale psychological shift in how teams approach the second innings.
+Five of the top six highest successful run chases in the IPL have come since 2024, driven by the impact-player rule, flatter pitches, evolved batting techniques, and a wholesale psychological shift in how teams approach the second innings.

 This article breaks down the top 10 highest successful run chases in IPL, the key performances behind each, and why big run chases in the IPL are becoming more common every season.